 Interested in learning more about sea turtles and how to protect these endangered species?
-Join the Emerald Coast Convention & Visitors Bureau on a complimentary Nighttime Educational Beach Walk!
+Join us on a complimentary Nighttime Educational Beach Walk!

-Sea turtles are vital to the Emerald Coast's ecosystem.
-Visitors can learn how these species provide a cornerstone for everything that happens along the shoreline and emerald-green waters – and why protecting them is so important to Destin, Fort Walton Beach, Okaloosa Island.
+Sea turtles are vital to Destin-Fort Walton Beach's ecosystem.
+Visitors can learn how these species provide a cornerstone for everything that happens along the shoreline and emerald-green waters – and why protecting them is so important to Destin-Fort Walton Beach, FL.

 The walk kicks off with a presentation by one of our local sea turtle experts, George Gray.
 He has been the area's sea turtle coordinator for over 20 years.
 Part of his job includes scouting our beaches every morning to find new turtle nests.
 George says education plays a vital role in protecting nesting turtles.